Chicago, Illinois Population 2020

 This estimate is based on extrapolating the 2010 census data, which reported that the city was home to 2,695,598 people.
-The 2010 census showed a dramatic drop of almost 7% over the previous ten years, so if the Census Bureau's 2011 figures are correct, they would appear to show Chicago tentatively entering a new period of growth, one we hope to see confirmed when they release data for the population of Chicago in 2012.
+The 2010 census showed a dramatic drop of almost 7% over the previous ten years, so if the Census Bureau's 2011 figures are correct, they would appear to show Chicago tentatively entering a new period of growth.

 History of Chicago Population

-Just 200 settlers founded the town of Chicago in 1833, and almost immediately this small town on the US frontier became a boom town.
-Seven years later, the census came to town for the first time, and recorded a healthy population of 4,000.
-Every ten years the census came and almost every time it recorded that the city's population had doubled or more.
-By the time the 1890 census rolled around, there were over a million people living in Chicago, America's second largest city.
+Just around 200 settlers founded the town of Chicago in 1833, and almost immediately this small town on the US frontier became a boom town.
+Seven years later, the census came to town for the first time and recorded a healthy population of 4,000.
+Every ten years the census came, and almost every time it registered that the city's population had doubled or more.
+By the time the 1890 census rolled around, over a million people were living in Chicago, America's second largest city.

 Population of the Chicago Metropolitan Area

 The Chicago Metropolitan Area, as seen from space.

 As the population of Chicago itself has gradually fallen, the population of its wider metro area has grown, representing both natural growth in those areas and a gradual move of the city's workforce into its suburbs.
 Like Chicago itself, the northern suburbs are relatively more affluent than its southern suburbs.